ibm-js/angular-delite/README.md

 ### Using Rest and Memory

-`angular-delite/dstore/Rest` contains an angular module `"dstore.rest"` with a factory `Rest` that holds the store constructor, and can be called in any controller.
+`angular-delite/dstore/Rest` contains an angular module `"dstore.rest"` with a factory `Rest` that holds the store constructor and can be called in any controller.

 ```js
 define([